Talk to the Team

 PII Redaction for Legal and E-Discovery

 Self-hosted redaction for law firms, in-house legal teams, and e-discovery platforms.
-Automate the rules-of-court redactions (FRBP 9037, FRCP 5.2), handle PDFs properly, and put structured exemption codes into your audit trail.
+Automate the rules-of-court redactions (FRBP 9037, FRCP 5.2) and put structured exemption codes into your audit trail.

 Or deploy Philter yourself →